truenas/documentation/content/SCALE/SCALECLIReference/Account/CLIgroup.md

 {{< /expand >}}

-Enter the command string with the property argument using the `=' delimiter to separate the property and value, then press <kbd>Enter</kbd>.
+Enter the command string with the property argument(s) using the `=' delimiter to separate the properties and values, then press <kbd>Enter</kbd>.
 The command returns a blank line.

 To confirm the group is created, use [`get_group_obj`]({{< relref "CLIgroup.md#get_group_obj-command" >}}) or go to [**Credentials > Local Groups**]({{< relref "managelocalgroups.md" >}}) in the SCALE Web UI.